top of page

 And, I began to write--but differently this time.
 Exploratory writing, with no publication goals, no self-imposed deadlines, no expectations.
 I'm still in this phase of finding myself again as a writer.
 So far, I've experimented with two lukewarm Love Inspired Suspense stories, a messy memoir, a revival of an old dual timeline novel, a dramatic and heartwarming women's fiction story, and at least a dozen half-baked freelance pitches.

 Progress is slow.
-And I can blame that on a lot of things: working full time, parenting, managing a household, and also working a part-time as an adjunct English professor does not leave much free time.
+And I can blame that on a lot of things: working full time, parenting, managing a household, and also working part-time as an adjunct English professor does not leave much free time.
 Excuses, excuses.
 The true culprit, if I'm honest, is self-doubt.

 I'll be turning 45 next month, and I'm thinking it's past time to embrace this writing journey, come what may.
 I'll be writing about that here.

-2 views0 comments
+9 views0 comments

 Recent Posts